Guidelines for Writing Good Judge Questions

 - Use player names that start with "A" for the active player and "N" for the nonactive player.
 Knowing whose turn it is isn't relevant for every question, but it often is, and being consistent with this naming convention helps people to remember for those questions where it does matter.
 Do keep in mind that not everyone is familiar with this convention, so it's a good idea to state it explicitly if the questions are intended for players or less experienced judge candidates.
 (And this can be generalized.
 "J" names for a judge, "S" names for a spectator, etc.)

 - Don't use player names that are also card names.
-Yes, I know it's "cute" to call your players "Ajani" and "Nissa", but the people you're making the question for won't think so.
+Yes, I know it's "cute" to call your players "Ajani" and "Nissa", but the people reading the question won't think so.
 Doing this is adding additional cognitive load to someone trying to parse through and answer the question.
 The first time they see the "player" name, they'll add it to their mental model of the battlefield only to have to remove it when they realize it's not actually a card.
 Subsequently, every time they see that player name, it'll cause a jolt of confusion since they recognize it as a card name but it's not a part of their mental model.
 This is a fairly minor effect of course, but it has zero benefit and nonzero downside.
 Real players at an event are not named Ajani, so it's not something that judges need to get used to.

 - Ask about information people need to know.
 Not every question you can ask that's tangentially related to Magic is actually helpful.
 For example, if you're writing practice questions about layers, the question